 Deploying Microsoft RemoteFX on a Remote Desktop Session Host Server Step-by-Step Guide

 This document walks you through the process of setting up a working Remote Desktop Session Host that uses RemoteFX and is accessible by using Remote Desktop Connection in a test environment.

-I believe these documentations provides enough information about best way of deploying RemoteFX, in case you need more information or clarifications, please feel free to reach me.
+I believe the documentations provides some very useful information about the best way to deploy RemoteFX, In case you need more information or clarification, please feel free to contact me directly.